The Intimate Portrait

 As part of your materials fee, you will be given ten sheets of photo paper for making prints.
 Additional sheets may be purchased from the Work Center for $1 per sheet.

-Jess T. Dugan is an artist whose work explores issues of identity, gender, sexuality, and community.
-Dugan’s books include Every Breath We Drew (Daylight Books, 2015) and To Survive on This Shore: Photographs and Interviews with Transgender and Gender Nonconforming Older Adults (Kehrer Verlag, 2018).
-She is the recipient of a 2015 Pollock Krasner Foundation Grant and was selected by the White House as a Champion of Change.
-She is represented by the Catherine Edelman Gallery in Chicago.
+Jess T. Dugan is an artist whose work explores issues of gender, sexuality, identity, and community.
+Her work is regularly exhibited internationally and is in the permanent collections of several major museums.
+She is the recipient of a Pollock-Krasner Foundation Grant, an ICP Infinity Award, and was selected by the Obama White House as a Champion of Change.
+She is represented by the Catherine Edelman Gallery in Chicago, IL.